 Sadly, that settlement didn’t end Mrs. Morris’ ordeal.
 Her insurance company filed a suit against her because they had paid out some money toward her claim regarding her husband’s death.
 This wasn’t just a claim for personal injury – it was a claim for wrongful death.
 This is why working with an experienced personal injury attorney is so important when you’ve been involved in a wreck with a semi-truck.
 You must have an expert on hand that can help protect your legal rights.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Crete Carrier, you may not be entitled to any compensation.
+If you file a claim against Crete Carrier, or any other party, you may not be entitled to any compensation.